Home The Long Haul Blog Why You Should Request An Ecm Report When Buying A Used Commercial Truck

 April 24, 2023 Truck Sales Author: Rush Truck Centers Read Time: 4 Min

-Information provided by Doug Shields, Sales Development Manager
+Information provided by Doug Shields

 We are excited to introduce a brand-new series of articles that promise to answer many of the questions that a prospective commercial truck owner might have when considering a used truck purchase.
 The articles in this multi-part series will come from industry experts with real-world advice on exactly what to look for, and what to avoid when buying a used truck.
 We’ll dive deeper into topics related to vehicle class, the trade-in process, pre-certification, warranties, and more.
 Just straight facts and no fluff to help you make a solid, fact-based decision when buying your next commercial vehicle.